-Li Ke is an Assistant Professor of Science Education at the University of Nevada, Reno.
+Li Ke is an assistant professor of science education at the University.
 His research centers around fostering meaningful science teaching and learning from elementary through high school classrooms.
 He is interested in how students negotiate socio-scientific issues such as climate change and how issue-based learning experiences support students’ development in scientific literacy.
 His work also explores co-design as an effective way of teacher professional development to promote teacher agency.

-Prior to joining the University of Nevada, Reno, Ke was a Postdoctoral Research Associate at the School of Education at the University of North Carolina at Chapel Hill.
-He serves as the Managing Editor of the Journal of Research in Science Teaching and on the Editorial Board of the Journal of Science Teacher Education and Disciplinary and Interdisciplinary Science Education Research.
+Prior to joining the University, Ke was a postdoctoral research associate for the School of Education at the University of North Carolina, Chapel Hill.
+He serves as the managing Editor of the Journal of Research in Science Teaching and on the Editorial Board of the Journal of Science Teacher Education and Disciplinary and Interdisciplinary Science Education Research.

 Areas of expertise

 - Science teacher education